glouppe/info8006-introduction-to-ai/course-syllabus.md

 This course is given by:
 - Theoretical lectures: Gilles Louppe
 - Exercise sessions: François Rozet
-- Programming projects: Arnaud Delaunoy, Gaspard Lambrechts
+- Programming projects: Arnaud Delaunoy, François Rozet

 Feel free to contact us at [info8006@montefiore.ulg.ac.be](mailto:info8006@montefiore.ulg.ac.be) for help.